YBTopaz8/FlowHub-MAUI/README.md

 - Official Android and Windows Alpha Versions
 - Expenditures Management (CRUD operations)
 - Income Management on Android (CRUD Operations)
-- Report Printing for Expenditures : on mobile Only for now
+- Report Printing for Flow Outs on both Windows and Android
 - Monthly Expenditures Management (CRUD Operations): on mobile Only for now
 - Login feature and Account Management.
+- Support for probably all currencies
 > More Coming Soon...

 ## Roadmap (Upcoming features)